Cascading Kitchen Notes

 We cooked this for dinner recently but had no noodles or greens on hand so we substituted carrots, green pepper and cauliflower and added them to the onion/garlic mixture.
 We doubled the sauce (because it's so good) and added it to the mixture just prior to adding approx 4 Cups of cooked, cooled rice.
 A bit like fried rice.
 It turned out fantastic.
 The trick with high heat cooking of vegetables is to slice them thin enough so they can cook through in a couple of minutes.
 Additionally, add the more durable vegetables (like carrots) first and make sure they're almost to your liking before adding the more delicate vegetables.
 Otherwise the delicate vegetables will be mush before the durable veggies are cooked.

-- Prepare the Asian green mix: cut in a small chiffonade.
+- Prepare the Asian green mix or any other green you have available, cut in a small chiffonade.
 You can even chiffonade lettuce to add to the greens.
+You can use up to a gallon of cut greens.
+They'll disappear in this recipe.

 1) Saute in 4 Tb of peanut oil: